louiswalsh/louiswalsh/README.md

 ## My Portfolio 👨
 - GH Page: https://louiswalsh.github.io/portfolio/
-- Currently trying to learn React in my spare time, and this project is focused on the ⚡aesthetic⚡
+- Learning React in my spare time, and this project is focused on the ⚡aesthetic⚡

 ## My Current Real Project (New): Heystack 🌱
 - Repo: https://github.com/louiswalsh/Heystack